Sessions Showcase Innovation and Creativity

 Future15s are a series of 12-minute solo presentations that are curated from proposals submitted to the PanelPicker.
 These short-form presentations have proven to be immensely popular with SXSW attendees, who generally want to digest as much information as quickly as possible.
 Future15 presentations are grouped into two-hour blocks of programming related to a single theme.

-Designed to provide a set time and place for SXSW registrants to network with other technology industry professionals who share similar career paths, passions, and social interests, Meet Ups are a very well-received aspect of SXSW Interactive.
+Designed to provide a set time and place for SXSW registrants to network with other creative industry professionals who share similar career paths, passions, and social interests, Meet Ups are a very well-received aspect of SXSW Interactive.
 In 2014, look for even more Meet Ups covering even more topics at even more locations throughout the downtown Austin area.

 Mentor Sessions aim to pair relative newcomers in the field of technology with experienced new media professional for seven minutes of intense, one-on-one career coaching.
 Our mentors range in areas of expertise and make themselves available for an hour's time.
 Advanced sign up required.